kwameopareasiedu/react-simple-widgets/src/widgets/dialog-provider/dialog-provider-usage.md

           if (val) alert(`Dialog returned a value of ${val}`);

           /*
-                        val should be "A", "B" or "C".
+            val will be "A", "B" or "C".
 If the dialog was closed without returning a value, val will be undefined so you should check before using the value for anything
           */
         }
       }
     );